giuliano-t/llm-financial-regulatory-auditor/README.md

 # LLM Financial Regulatory Auditor

+---

+### Business Problem

+Financial regulators like the Bank of England face the immense challenge of analyzing thousands of pages of unstructured earnings call transcripts to identify potential risks.
+This manual process is time-consuming and prone to inconsistency.
+This project tackles that challenge by building an automated pipeline to systematically evaluate the output of an AI agent designed to extract insights from this complex financial data.

+---

 This project implements an evaluation framework for **Agent 3**, a CLAUDE-based LLM agent developed as part of a collaborative research project involving the Bank of England.

 The objective of the broader project was to develop a pipeline capable of extracting risk-relevant information from highly unstructured data — specifically, quarterly earnings call transcripts.